elianiva/elianiva.github.io/src/blog/why-i-use-linux/index.md

   - **Package Manager**

       Now this is the stuff that makes me really love Linux.
 Linux has a centralized place to download any app that you want.
-You don't need to go to some kind of obnoxious website and find the correct download link.
+You don't need to go to some kind of obscure website and find the correct download link.
 You just need to `apt install` or `pacman -S` any package that you want and it's totally secure.

 ## Conclusion
 I became somewhat 'masochist' Linux user this past 8 months.
 No DE, it's bloat.
 Use VIM, any other Text Editor is bloat (Might make this as a post too).
 Use TUI based app if I can.
 I never thought that I would love Linux as I currently am.